catchorg/Catch2/docs/matchers.md

 all, none, or any of the contained elements are `true`, respectively.
 It works for ranges of `bool`s and ranges of elements (explicitly) convertible to `bool`.

+`ElementsAre` compares the range that the matcher is constructed with (the "target range") against the range to be tested.
+If the two ranges compare equal (according to `std::equal`, which uses `operator==` to determine equality), the match succeeds.
+The ranges do not need to be the same type, and the element types do not need to be the same (e.g. you may compare `std::vector<int>` to `std::array<char>`).
+The containers do not need to be the same length.

+`UnorderedElementsAre` is similar to `ElementsAre`, but the order does not matter.
+For example "1, 2, 3" would match "3, 2, 1".
+This matcher succeeds if `std::is_permuation` returns true.
+As for `ElementsAre`, this uses `operator==` to determine equality.

+Both `ElementsAre` and `UnorderedElementsAre` optionally accept a predicate which can be used to compare the containers element-wise.

+To check a container elementwise against a given matcher, use `AllMatch`.

 ## Writing custom matchers (old style)